Eco School

 - Finding alternative ways to save energy

-be good citizens of the planet
+Be good citizens of the planet

 Eco Warriors

-The Eco Warriors have spearheaded several campaigns within the school over the last 2 years to promote the need to protect the planet.
-Here are just a few:
+The Eco Warriors have spearheaded several campaigns within the school over the last 4 years to promote the need to protect the planet.

-- The school milk used to be delivered in individual cartons with plastic straws, the Eco Warriors approached the suppliers and as a result of their request, the milk is now delivered in glass bottles which are reused daily.
+- The school milk used to be delivered in individual cartons with plastic straws.
+The Eco Warriors approached the suppliers and as a result of their request, the milk is now delivered in glass bottles which are reused daily

 - They have held recycling drives for batteries, e-waste and plastic toys

-- We now back our display boards with fabric that can be reused over and over rather than with paper which is used once and then thrown away.
+- We now back our display boards with fabric that can be reused over and over rather than with paper which is used once and then thrown away

-- We are working to reduce the use of laminating and using cardboard or reusable plastic pockets to protect work that needs to be durable.
+- We are working to reduce the use of laminating and using cardboard or reusable plastic pockets to protect work that needs to be durable

 Outdoor Learning